-How I Live Tweet Conferences
+How To Live Tweet Conferences

 For those of you who don't know, I heart Twitter.
 And I double heart live-tweeting conferences.
 I've got pretty good at it (or so I've been told), from practising at a number of conferences and meetups over the last year or so, and thought I'd share my tricks.